Tom-Ellis-Lab/growth-bench/README.md

 ## Development

 This repo contains the python package `bench` that you need to install for development.
+It roughly follows the strategy pattern (read more [here](https://refactoring.guru/design-patterns/strategy))

 ### Setup